chefBrian/oneConstantFirefox/README.md

 ## Features

 - **Baseball Reference** - links to the player's BBRef page (direct via MLB ID, search fallback)
-- **Statcast** - links to Baseball Savant player page with percentile rankings panel
+- **Statcast** - links to Baseball Savant player page, plus a percentile rankings panel on the player card with statcast-style colored bars
+- **Rolling xwOBA** - interactive chart on hitter cards showing expected wOBA over a rolling window
+- **FanGraphs** - pitcher cards show Stuff+, Location+, Pitching+, xFIP, and SIERA with percentile-style bars
 - **MLB Video** - inline video modal with filtered highlights
 - **Live Game** - red pulsing icon links directly to the live stream when a player's game is in progress.
 Exclusive broadcasts (Peacock, Apple TV+, ESPN, Netflix, TBS) link to the correct streaming platform instead of MLB.tv

-Links appear in two places:
+Links and stats appear in two places:
-- **Player modals** - larger icons next to the player name
+- **Player modals** - larger icons next to the player name, with Statcast/FanGraphs panels and rolling xwOBA chart below
 - **Roster/matchup/transaction/player search tables** - small icons on the position line

 All features can be individually toggled on/off from the extension toolbar popup.
 Settings sync across devices.